Misunderstood-Wookiee/Mules-and-Warehouses-Extended/README.md

 The Travel mule now has sliders that allow you to be less restrictive on what trades to take out from your stations.
 These options should allow you to open up your trade space to make sure goods are moving:

 - **Player Buy Mod** A percentage multiplier applied to the player price in profit calculations.
 If it is 100, we use the station managers price.
 If it's 0, we ignore the price altogether.
-50 means cut the manager's price in half, etc. In my experience this is usually the biggest problem; if your stock is somewhat low for any reason, the price will be too high for your travel mule to find a trade.
+50 means cut the manager's price in half, etc. In our experience this is usually the biggest problem; if your stock is somewhat low for any reason, the price will be too high for your travel mule to find a trade.
 - **Fill Cargo Hold %** The Mule will require the trade to fill up their hold past this percentage for it to be considered valid.

 You generally want a few travel mules on all of your warehouses so that your goods are going out to make you money.
 If you notice Travel Mules idling, either tinker with their sliders to encourage more trades, or re-assign them to a different task.
 It could be that you're just not producing or distributing fast enough to keep up with the amount of travel mules you have set.